aras-p/smol-v/README.md

 - Not much prevention is done against malformed/corrupted inputs, TODO.
 - Out of memory cases are not handled.
 The code will either throw exception or crash, depending on your compilation flags.

+## License

+Public Domain

+There is 3rd party code under the testing framework (`testing/external`); it is not required for using SMOL-V. All that code (glslang, lz4, ZStd is BSD-licensed, and taken from github repositories of the respective projects).